j5g3/jsdoc-parser/README.md

 		param: { type: 'Type', ident: 'name', text: 'Description' }
 	}

-For more information see the documentation at http://giancarlo.github.io/jsdoc.js/docs.
+For more information see the [documentation](http://j5g3.github.io/jsdoc-parse/docs).